envisioning/vocab/vocab/geometric-deep-learning.md

 ---
 category: CORE, ARCH
+generality:
+- 0.79
+- 0.76
+- 0.73
+- 0.7
+- 0.67
+- 0.64
+- 0.61
 slug: geometric-deep-learning
 summary: Field of study that extends DL techniques to data that is structured as graphs, manifolds, or more general topological spaces.
 title: Geometric Deep Learning
 ---